neondatabase/website/content/docs/data-types/character.md

 ## Additional considerations

-- **Performance**: There is no significant performance differences between any of the types.
+- **Performance**: There are no significant performance differences between any of the types.
 Using fixed/limited length types, `CHAR` and `VARCHAR` can be useful for data validation.
 - **Function Support**: All character types support a wide range of functions and operators for string manipulation and pattern matching.

 ## Resources